 With every trip I have gotten better at being more patient with what is a true LA experience and reaching out to locals who are great at letting me know about travel times to avoid and expressway to skip all together.
 But if you do get stuck in traffic, the best thing to do is take a deep breath, find a fun tune, and enjoy the ride.

 It is with this pocket full of positivity that my family and I head out to explore some favorite spots in and around Los Angeles.
 We started our trip with a hike on the Santa Monica Mountains (read Hiking in the Santa Monica Mountains).
 Leaving early not only helps to avoid the heat during the hike and the crowds, but also the traffic.
-As we left Santa Monica, our portable Navdy system – which we brought home with us for our rental – gave us an option to take a longer path along the Pacific Coast Highway 1 which added almost an hour to our trip, but was totally worth it just for the views.
+As we left Santa Monica we decided to take the longer path along the Pacific Coast Highway 1 which added almost an hour to our trip, but was totally worth it just for the views.
 It made for a great day.

 The following days didn’t disappoint either.
 Other stops included:

 We avoided traffic and made the 1+ drive to Long Beach in the early morning hours.
 The sunny was bright and the weekday vibe was serene in this coastal town.
 We had breakfast at popular Potholder Cafe (come hungry!) while people watching from their outdoor area.
 While I had the honor at speaking at the annual We All Grow Summit in the gorgeous Hotel Maya, my family spent their time exploring the fun and engaging marine life exhibits at the Aquarium of The Pacific.
 From watching sea lions play to admiring neon coral and learning about marine animal sounds, the 2+ hours just seemed to fly by.

 Serenity at the aquarium